Haem iron vs non-haem iron

 Iron levels are tightly controlled within the body, with levels regulated by absorption rather than excretion, and many factors can hinder the amount of iron absorbed within the gastrointestinal tract.

-Iron and B Vitamins
+Iron and B vitamins

-- Vitamins B6, B12 and folic acid are necessary for oxygen transport in red blood cells
+- Vitamin B12 is necessary for oxygen transport in red blood cells

-Types of iron
+Types of supplementary iron

 Albion’s Ferrochel® iron absorption

 Also, as Ferrochel® iron remains intact and does not dissociate or become separated from the glycine molecules in the stomach, iron absorption isn’t affected by other dietary factors as is the case with some iron supplements that release unbound or dissociated iron in the stomach.
 Unbound iron may also prove irritating to the digestive system, leading to gastric upsets and digestive disturbances.
 Ferrochel® provides a highly bioavailable, stable source of bound organic iron that is well tolerated and gentle on the digestive system.
-See more here: Herbs of Gold Organic Iron MAX
+See more here: Organic Iron MAX